FTX chatted about $500K in ‘dark money’ support after Sen. Murray fundraiser

 He described signing “a bunch of blank checks” from his personal account, which he said he gave to Gabe Bankman-Fried to funnel to Democratic candidates in his name, according to coverage of his testimony from The New York Times.

-Singh also testified that Sam Bankman-Fried had used FTX customer money for extravagant spending while it ran $8 billion short of money necessary to cover customer deposits, leading to the previously highflying firm’s collapse late last year.
+Singh also testified that Sam Bankman-Fried had used FTX customer money for extravagant spending while it ran $8 billion short of money necessary to cover customer deposits, leading to the previously high-flying firm’s collapse late last year.

 Singh himself spent $3.7 million buying a 10-acre estate on Orcas Island — property he agreed to forfeit as part of his guilty plea.